How to Pick, Cut and Store Avocados

 How to Pick Avocados

 2. Check under the stem.
-Use your fingers to gently pull the stem at the top of the avocado.
+Use your fingers to pull the stem at the top of the avocado.
 If it easily comes off, and the area underneath is green, you’ve found an avocado ready to eat.
-If the stem is hard to remove, it needs a couple of days to fully ripen.
+If the stem is hard to remove, it needs a couple of days to ripen fully.
 The avocado is likely overripe if the area under the stem is brown.

-When it’s go time, cut the avocado in half lengthwise around the seed.
-Make sure you have control over the avocado and be sure you know where those fingers are!
+When you think your avocado is ready, cut the avocado in half lengthwise around the seed.
+Make sure you have control over the avocado and know where those fingers are!

 How to Store Avocados

-Then, wrap tightly with plastic wrap and store in the fridge.
+My first tip is to use a little acid (like a spritz of lime or lemon juice).
+Then, wrap it tightly with plastic wrap and store it in the fridge.
 The avocado should stay green for a day or two.

 That’s it.
 Do you have any tricks for cutting or storing avocados?